 The key suspected limitation of this study is the known fact that cats will take their prey away from the site of attack, so that death via cat predation will not be included in these studies.
 It is known that cats are active in the reserve (see below) and we have no data on their impact on wildlife.

 Night cameras placed in the park have shown cat, fox and black rat activity in the early hours of the morning.

 Nocturnal Invertebrate Study/Fly by Night

 The Waterwatch arm of Friends of Elster creek has been conducting quarterly surveys of aquatic invertebrates in the EPNR wetlands.

 Here is a link to a very helpful Waterbug Taxonomy kit that we are using in the field.

 You can view some of the results that are on the Melbourne Water Waterwatch site.

 Weed seed Case Study

-Method outline: By incorporating a regime of direct sowing into the act of hand-weeding; the Elsternwick Park Association aims to develop the ecological advantages typical of a remnant site.
+Method outline: By incorporating a regime of direct sowing into the act of hand-weeding; the YWNA aims to develop the ecological advantages typical of a remnant site.
 This works by transforming the soil seed-bank from one dominated by non-native species to one dominated by natives.
 When semi-mature herbaceous weeds are pulled out before they set their own seed, the patches of bare, friable soil le> in their wake offer ideal conditions for the germination of many seeds.
 It is into this environment that native seeds will be sown on a cyclical basis.

 Benefits: Not only will this practice simultaneously enhance native plant diversity while reducing long-term weed invasion prospects and ecological damage associated with chemical-based weed management, it will also diversify habitats available to fauna by partially reinstating the cycles of disturbance and succession so essential to biodiversity but so lacking in typical revegetation sites.